Qt (software): Acquisition by Nokia

 Nokia acquired Trolltech ASA on 17 June 2008 and changed the name first to Qt Software, then to Qt Development Frameworks.

 Nokia focused on turning Qt into the main development platform for its devices, including a port to the Symbian S60 platform.
 Version 1.0 of the Nokia Qt SDK was released on 23 June 2010.
 The source code was made available over Gitorious, a community oriented git source code repository, with a goal of creating a broader community using and improving Qt.

 On 14 January 2009, Qt version 4.5 added another option, the LGPL, to make Qt more attractive for both non-GPL open source projects and closed applications.

-In February 2011, Nokia announced its decision to drop Symbian technologies and base their future smartphones on the Windows Phone platform instead (and since then support for that platform has also been dropped).
+In February 2011, Nokia announced its decision to discontinue Symbian technologies and base their future smartphones on the Windows Phone platform instead (and since then support for that platform has also been dropped).
 One month later, Nokia announced the sale of Qt's commercial licensing and professional services to Digia, with the immediate goal of taking Qt support to Android, iOS and Windows 8 platforms, and to continue focusing on desktop and embedded development, although Nokia was to remain the main development force behind the framework at that time.

 Merging and demerging with Digia

 In March 2011, Nokia sold the commercial licensing part of Qt to Digia, creating Qt Commercial.
 In August 2012, Digia announced that it would acquire Qt from Nokia.
 The Qt team at Digia started their work in September 2012.
 They released Qt 5.0 within a month and newer versions every six months with new features and additional supported platforms.

 In September 2014, Digia transferred the Qt business and copyrights to their wholly owned subsidiary, The Qt Company, which owns 25 brands related to Qt.
-In May 2016, Digia and Qt demerged completely into two independent companies.
+In May 2016, Digia and Qt demerged completely into two independent companies, forming Qt Group.